samuel-jimenez/xml/README.md

 [![build status](https://img.shields.io/github/actions/workflow/status/samuel-jimenez/xml/go.yaml?branch=main)](https://github.com/samuel-jimenez/xml/actions)
 [![pkg.go.dev](https://img.shields.io/badge/docs-pkg.go.dev-blue.svg)](https://pkg.go.dev/github.com/samuel-jimenez/xml)

+This package exists due to [underlying Golang implementation issues with XML namespaces](https://github.com/golang/go/issues/9519) and the [unwillingness to fix them](https://github.com/golang/go/issues/13400).

-This is a fork of the Go [encoding/xml](https://pkg.go.dev/encoding/xml) package that improves support for XML namespaces, kept in sync with [golang/go#48641](https://github.com/golang/go/pull/48641).
+This is a fork of the nbio's Go [encoding/xml](github.com/nbio/xml) package, which is a fork of the Go [encoding/xml](https://pkg.go.dev/encoding/xml) package that improves support for XML namespaces, kept in sync with [golang/go#48641](https://github.com/golang/go/pull/48641).

 It allows round-trip unmarshaling/marshaling with explicit namespace prefixes.
 For example, this can be unmarshalled and re-marshalled into this precise XML: